 - Is it competitive to the current alternatives?
 New technologies are surfacing every day for alternative energy sources that will solve the global warming problem, but all are stymied by the low cost of energy from fossil fuels.
 Maybe your invention is “ahead of its time.”
 The pain level is not yet high enough for people to buy “green” at twice the cost.

 - What is your barrier to entry?
 File a provisional patent as a placeholder, a full patent, trademark, copyright, or all of the above.
 Patents may slow down competition, but they are not a real barrier to entry.
-Speed to market and continual innovation are the best protections.
-Don’t count on development being a “one-time” expense.
+Speed to market and continual innovation are the best barriers.
+Don’t count on product development as a “one-time” expense.

 - Is someone ahead of you?
 Don’t be afraid to ask people in the field if they’ve ever heard of anything along the lines of your idea.
 Do a patent search, but that doesn’t cover patents in progress, or ones now being written (six-month blind spot).
 Check published papers, scientific journals, and trade publications.